awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 export LAUNCH_TEMPLATE_ID=$(aws ec2 describe-launch-templates --filters Name=launch-template-name,Values=TemplateForWebServer | jq -r '.LaunchTemplates[0].LaunchTemplateId')
 ```

-The environment is now ready and you can start using this launch template to deploy EC2 Spot instances in different ways.
+The environment is now ready and you can start using this launch template to launch EC2 Spot instances in different ways.